RossBencina/Fractorp/docs/tutorial/02-raw-actors.cpp.md

 ## Axiom 2: Actors can send messages to other actors ##

 We haven't met _messages_ yet.
-I'll introduce them later.
+I'll introduce them in a later episode.
 For now, "sending a message" is synonymous with invoking an actor's behavior.
 You can think of it as sending an empty message.
 We'll define a placeholder `send()` method: